Ibra-Zeno/Optima/README.md

-# Optima
+# Project Control
-Optima Project Control initial website
+A template website designed to display web development capabilities using vanilla languages.